What is EV Retrofitting Technology?

 Historic 1998 decision by the Supreme Court of India to phase out diesel buses from the roads of Delhi.
 The then-record levels of pollutants in the air compelled the Supreme Court to grant relief to the citizens.

 Well, what was the point of the verdict?
-The bench proposed that the highly polluting buses be either taken off the roads or the diesel engine be replaced with a cleaner alternative.
+The bench proposed that the highly polluting buses are either taken off the roads or the diesel engine be replaced with a cleaner alternative.
 Retrofit it with Compressed Natural Gas (CNG).
 The decision was well thought out and necessary for the safety of citizens and to ensure a citizen’s right to clean air.

 Delhi with and without (or very low) levels of Air Pollution